acend/terraform-training/content/en/docs/05/2-meta-arguments.md

 Terraform will restore the file `foobar.txt` to the configuration defined in the code.
 All good!

-But sometimes we don't want that behaviour - we wan't to **ignore** the content.
+But sometimes we don't want that behaviour - we want to **ignore** the content.
 Luckily Terraform offers another meta-argument for this purpose.

 Change the resource `local_file.foobar_txt` as followed: